 - Solid-liquid equilibrium

 - Solid-state equilibrium

-A general field of physical chemistry dealing with the various situations in which two or more phases (or states of aggregation) can coexist in thermodynamic equilibrium with each other, with the nature of the transitions between phases, and with the effects of temperature and pressure upon these equilibria.
-Many superficial aspects of the subject are largely qualitative, for example, the empirical classification of types of phase diagrams; but the basic problems always are susceptible to quantitative thermodynamic treatment, and in many cases, statistical thermodynamic methods can be applied to simple molecular models.
+In physical chemistry, the various situations in which two or more phases (or states of aggregation) can coexist in thermodynamic equilibrium with each other, with the nature of the transitions between phases, and with the effects of temperature and pressure upon these equilibria.
+Many superficial aspects of the phase equilibrium (Fig. 1) are largely qualitative, for example, the empirical classification of types of phase diagrams; but the basic problems always are susceptible to quantitative thermodynamic treatment, and in many cases, statistical thermodynamic methods can be applied to simple molecular models.

 The content above is only an excerpt.

 for your institution.
 Subscribe